ShahanaFarooqui/lightning/doc/lightning-setpsbtversion.7.md

 The **setpsbtversion** RPC command converts the provided PSBT to the given version, and returns the base64 result of the conversion.
 Returns an error if version is invalid.

-- *psbt*: The PSBT to change versions.
-- *version*: The version to set.

 EXAMPLE JSON REQUEST
 ------------